Deathloop seems like warped-world BioShock with a Groundhog Day twist

-Bethesda spent plenty of time showing off some less than exciting games at E3 2019, with updates to Elder Scrolls Online and Fallout 76, including a new 52-player battle royale mode for the latter.
-One interesting new title was announced though, Deathloop, and it comes from the creative studio behind the Dishonored franchise.
+Bethesda spent plenty of time showing off some less than exciting games at E3 2019, with updates to Elder Scrolls Online and a new 52-player battle royale mode for Fallout 76.
+But they did announce one brand-new title, Deathloop, and it comes from the creative studio behind the Dishonored franchise.

-Taking the stage the Bethesda's keynote, Deathloop's game director at Arkane Lyon, Dinga Bakaba, spoke about the new game, explaining that "Deathloop combines a mind-bending story with meticulously designed levels, and of course, Arkane's signature gameplay that lets you approach any situation any way you like."
+Taking the stage the Bethesda's keynote, Deathloop's game director at Arkane Lyon, Dinga Bakaba, spoke about the new game: "Deathloop combines a mind-bending story with meticulously designed levels, and of course, Arkane's signature gameplay that lets you approach any situation any way you like."

-While the studio only showed off a CGI cinematic trailer, no in-engine or in-game footage, it did give a sense of the sort of game we're looking at.
+While the studio only showed off a CGI cinematic trailer with some intriguing voiceover - no in-engine or in-game footage to speak of - what we did see gave us a sense of the sort of game we're looking at.

 - Here's where to watch Bethesda's E3 livestream